awesome-inc/NEdifis/README.md

 ### `Ticket` Attribute

 The ticket attribute is used to add the ticket and a description to a test, especially if it is a fix for a reported issue.
+A ticket attribute can be used multiple times.

     [TestFixtureFor(typeof(TicketAttribute))]
-    [Ticket(4, Title = "Create an attribute to assign a ticket id")]
+    [Ticket(4, Title = "Create an attribute to assign a ticket id")] [Ticket(13, Title = "a test should resolve or be related to multiple tickets")]
     // ReSharper disable once InconsistentNaming
     class TicketAttribute_Should
     {